Tamerlane and Other Poems

 Tamerlane and Other Poems is the first published work by American writer Edgar Allan Poe.
 The short collection of poems was first published in 1827.
 Today, it is believed only 12 copies of the collection still exist.

 Poe abandoned his foster family, the Allans, and moved to Boston to find work in 1827.
 Having only minor success, he enlisted in the United States Army.
 He brought with him several manuscripts, which he paid a printer named Calvin F. S. Thomas to publish.
 The 40-page collection was called Tamerlane and Other Poems and did not include Poe's name.
 Distribution was limited to 50 copies and it received no critical attention.
-The poems were largely inspired by Lord Byron, including the long title poem "Tamerlane", which depicts an historical conqueror who laments the loss of his first romance.
+The poems were largely inspired by Lord Byron, including the long title poem "Tamerlane", which depicts a historical conqueror who laments the loss of his first romance.
 Like much of Poe's future work, the poems in Tamerlane and Other Poems include themes of love, death, and pride.

-Poe's first published collection is so rare that after Poe's death, the editor and critic Rufus Wilmot Griswold believed it had never existed until one was found in 1859.
+Poe's first published collection is so rare that after Poe's death, the editor and critic Rufus Wilmot Griswold believed it had never existed.
+The first identified copy was not found until 1859.
 It has since been recognized as one of the rarest first editions in American literature.